xianqugithub/xianqugithub.github.io/_posts/2023-10-09-shopify-localhost-markdown.md

 ---

 {: .box-success}
 While Shopify has provided a comprehensive framework that allows developers quickly develop apps using Shopify CLI, it is still not light-weighted in the sense that it has hard dependency on network security tunnels such as Ngrok (which is a long-term partner with them), which increases package building time and slows down network communications.
-It is therefore a frequently asked question to know how to by-pass such dependency and/or one of the top feature requests to Shopify CLI by developers.
+It is therefore a frequently asked question to know how to by-pass such requirement.
 In this article, I will talk about technical hacks we used to develop a full-stack Shopify app without using any security tunnel.

 ## Assumption
 The following steps are largely based on the assumption that the project is generated using Shopify CLI where a full-stack project is contained in a mono-repo that includes both the front and back ends where the back-end synchronously reads a static file from front-end folder in a server-side rendering manner.
 The back-end is powered by the Express framework in NodeJS and the front-end is developed with React with Vite as the building system.
 An example project can be found in Shopify’s official Github repository.